[1]:

 {}

 As you can see, The Abdulelah-Gani model includes different kinds of subgropus.
-The primary structures works as the other models we have discussed before.
+The primary structures works the as the other models we have discussed before.
 The secondary and tertiary are additional structures that are used to increase the accuracy of the estimations.
-Also, differentiates isomers.
+Also, with secondary and tertiary structures, the model differentiates isomers.
 For example:

 [20]: